Robust Equilibria in Concurrent Games: Fixed coalition game

 \fbox{$\Leftarrow$} Let $\sigma_\exists$ be strategy that ensures $u$ in $\mathcal{F}(D,p)$.
 Every outcome of this strategy that get out of the $D$ component, reach a state $(s',D')\in \Succ(D)$ where the weights are greater than $u$.
 These states cannot be losing since the weights on any dimension $i$ would be smaller than $-W-1$, which is smaller than $u_i$.
 This means that these states are winning, and to each state $(s',D')$ with $D' \ne D$ that is reached by an outcome of $\sigma_\exists$ we can associate a strategy $\sigma^{s',D'}_\Eve$ that is winning from $(s',D')$.
 We consider the strategy $\sigma'_\exists$ that plays according to $\sigma_\exists$ as long has we stay in the $D$ component and according to $\sigma^{s',D'}_\Eve$ once we reach another component, where $(s',D')$ is the first state outside the $D$ component that was reached.

-The construction is such that the strategy $\sigma'_\exists$ ensures $u$ in $\devgame$: let $\rho$ be one of its outcome, if $\rho$ stays in the $D$ component, it is also an outcome of $\sigma_\exists$ with the same payoff which is above $u$; otherwise $\rho$ reaches a state $(s',D')$ in $\Succ(D)$ and from this point \eve follows a strategy that ensures threshold $u$. \end{proof}
+The construction is such that the strategy $\sigma'_\exists$ ensures $u$ in $\devgame$: let $\rho$ be one of its outcome, if $\rho$ stays in the $D$ component, it is also an outcome of $\sigma_\exists$ with the same payoff which is above $u$; otherwise $\rho$ reaches a state $(s',D')$ in $\Succ(D)$ and from this point \eve follows a strategy that ensures threshold $u$. \end{proof} } \end{collect*}

-Using this correspondence, we deduce a polynomial space algorithm to check that \eve can ensure a given value in the deviator game and thus a polynomial space algorithm for the robustness problem. \begin{theorem}\mylabel{Thm}{thm:pspace-membership} There is a polynomial space algorithm, that given a concurrent game $\calG$, tells if there is a $(k,t,r)$-robust equilibrium. \end{theorem} \begin{proof} The first part of the proof is to show that there is a polynomial space algorithm to solve the value problem in $\devgame$.
+Using this correspondence, we deduce a polynomial space algorithm to check that \eve can ensure a given value in the deviator game and thus a polynomial space algorithm for the robustness problem. \begin{theorem}\mylabel{Thm}{thm:pspace-membership} There is a polynomial space algorithm, that given a concurrent game $\calG$, tells if there is a $(k,t,r)$-robust equilibrium. \end{theorem} \begin{proof} We first show that there is a polynomial space algorithm to solve the value problem in $\devgame$.
 We consider a threshold $u$ and a state $(s,D)$.
 In the fixed coalition game~$\mathcal{F}(D,u)$, for each $(s',D') \in \Succ(D)$, we can compute whether it is winning by recursive calls.
 Once the weights for all $(s',D') \in \Succ(D)$ have been computed for $\mathcal{F}(D,u)$, we can solve the value problem in $\mathcal{F}(D,u)$.
 Thanks to Lem.~\ref{lem:fixed-coalition} the answer to value problem in this game is yes exactly when \eve can ensure $u$ from $(s,D)$ in $\devgame$.
-There is a \co\NP~algorithm~\cite{velner12} to check the value problem in a given game, and therefore there also is a algorithm that use polynomial space.
+There is a \co\NP~algorithm~\cite{velner12} to check the value problem in a given game, and therefore there also is an algorithm which uses polynomial space.
 The size of the stack of recursive calls is bounded by $|\Agt|$, so the global algorithm uses polynomial space.